Independent information service

 Charge times are estimates based on a 60kWh battery charged from empty.
 According to the Energy Saving Trust, most UK homes have a single-phase electricity supply, making 7kW the maximum practical home charging speed.

-Installation Requirements
+Installation requirements

-Off-Street Parking
+Parking

 A driveway, garage, or designated parking space is required.
 The charger must be mounted on a wall or post within cable reach of where you park.

-Dedicated Circuit
+Dedicated circuit

 According to IET wiring regulations, EV chargers require a dedicated circuit from your consumer unit with appropriate circuit protection.
 Your installer will assess your existing electrical capacity.

-Smart Functionality
+Smart functionality

 Since June 2022, according to UK building regulations, all new home charger installations must be smart chargers capable of scheduled charging and load management.

-Scheduled Charging
+Scheduled charging

 Set your charger to start automatically during off-peak hours.
 According to Octopus Energy, their Intelligent Go tariff offers rates as low as 7p per kWh overnight, compared to standard rates of around 24p.

-Solar Integration
+Solar

 According to solar industry sources, pairing an EV charger with solar panels allows free daytime charging.
 Some smart chargers like the Zappi offer solar diversion modes that automatically use surplus solar generation.

-App Control & Monitoring
+App control & monitoring

 Monitor charging sessions, track energy usage, set charging limits, and receive notifications — all from your smartphone.
 Most smart chargers include a companion app as standard.

-Load Balancing
+Load balancing

 Smart chargers can monitor your home's total electricity usage and automatically adjust the charging rate to avoid overloading your supply — particularly important during peak household demand.